 Saturday, January 7, 2012

-These past months have been a happy user of my Galaxy S ROMs both "official" Samsung as with MIUI and Darky Rom , two ROMs made by independent communities that further enhance the phone experience.
-Whatever the Gingerbread ROM that you use, agree with me that have been left behind crashes, the battery did not last long, etc..
-I think Android is the only case in the world of technology, in which on the same hardware, each version of the software runs faster and more stable.
+These past months have been a happy user of my Galaxy S with both the "official" ROMs Samsung as with MIUI and Darky Rom two ROMs by independent communities that further enhance the phone experience.
+Whatever the Gingerbread ROM that you heap up, agree with me that have been crashing back, the battery did not last long, etc..
+I think Android is the only case in the world of technology, where on the same hardware, each version of the software runs faster and more stable.

-But it is time that our smartphone to cope with a new challenge: the version 4 operating system Android, known as Ice Cream Sandwich .
-It is not clear that Samsung is going to get an official update since the Galaxy S RAM starts to be a little sparse for this version (the phone was released more than two years ago), but even if we did not, why not with the enthusiasts who make the impossible possible.
-And one of these projects is that I will discuss today, having certified experience maturity.
+Version 4 of the Android operating system, known as: But when our smartphone then face a new challenge has come Ice Cream Sandwich .
+It is not clear that Samsung will get an official update since the Galaxy S RAM is becoming a little bit for this version (the phone was released more than two years ago), but even if we fail to do so, why not with enthusiasts who make the impossible possible.
+And one of these projects is that I am going to talk about today, having certified experience maturity.

-But first I will discuss what I liked about Ice Cream Sandwich and why it is worth upgrading:
+But first I am going to discuss what I liked about Ice Cream Sandwich and why more worthwhile upgrade:

-- Improved design: simple, with a more discreet appearance.
-Categorized System menus more intuitive.
-Buttons on the application bar to the most frequent actions.
+- Improved design: simpler, with a more discreet appearance.
+Categorized menus more intuitive system.
+Buttons on the bars of the most common application for shares.

-- Menus and interface similar to a tablet, so that you have both devices do not have to think about how things are done in each.
+- Menus and similar to a tablet interface, so that you have both devices do not have to think about how things are done in each.

-- New principal very customizable launcher, and many inherited widgets for tablets, with very useful and nice widgets for Gmail, YouTube, Calendar, etc..
-Besides be resized.
+- New highly customizable home launcher, and many inherited widgets for tablets, very useful and nice widgets for Gmail, Youtube, Calendar, etc..
+Besides, you can resize.